 A bowel obstruction is a medical emergency, as the bowel can tear or become seriously infected.
 Medications, fluid, and pain relievers often help.
 In some cases, a surgeon may need to remove the blockage.

-Small pouches called diverticula can appear in the intestines, especially in the colon.
-When these pouches become inflamed or infected, a person can develop intense abdominal pain.
+Small pouches called diverticula can appear in the intestines,

 The location of the pain depends on where the diverticula are.
 While diverticula are more common in the lower intestines, they can also appear in the upper intestines, causing pain in the upper stomach.